 First name:

 For most people Achim doesn't sound very German.
 But it is the German short name for Joachim.
 Most native English speaker associate Achim with an Arabic country because of the pronunciation.
 Many pronounce it 'Akeem' (yes, like main character in the movie Prince of Zamunda).
 The “ch” sounds for those very harsh and is at least as hard to pronounce as the “th” for Germans.
-In German, it sounds soft.
+For Germans, it sounds soft.

 Wikipedia about Achim.